-Southeastern provides a variety of athletic activities in which students may participate providing they meet eligibility requirements that apply.

-These are the activities currently being offered: Football, Basketball, Baseball, Softball, Volleyball, Cross Country, Golf, Track, Soccer, and Wrestling.
+Southeastern provides a variety of athletic activities in which students may participate providing they meet all eligibility requirements that apply.
+These are the activities being offered to our students: 7th and 8th grade football, basketball, volleyball, track, golf, soccer and wrestling.

-For further information contact the Athletic Director at 774-2003 Ext.1352.
+For further information contact the Athletic Director at 774-2003 Ext 1352.